RonanMarrinan/latin101portfolio/translation1.md

 What declension does the word dracōnēs belong to?
 Third declension.

 What case and number is eorum and to whom does it refer?
 Eorum is Genitive and plural.
-It refers to
+It refers to Cyclōpēs.

 What declension does the word dracōnēs belong to?